What Is an Exercise High?: Science, Benefits & How to Feel It Safely

 • 5-minute easy cool-down walk

 Why it works: This is the most researched protocol for runner's high.
 The key is finding a pace you can sustain—hard enough to elevate heart rate but not so hard you're suffering.
-Around the 20-25 minute mark, many runners report everything "clicking" into place.
+Moderate-intensity running is one of the most commonly studied forms of exercise in the exercise endocannabinoid literature.

 2. Rhythm Intervals on Elliptical/Bike (35-40 minutes)